 According to WastedFood.com, wasting food squanders the time, energy, and resources—both money and oil—used to produce that food.
 Increasingly, great amounts of fossil fuel are used to fertilize, apply pesticides to, harvest, and process food.
 Still more gas is spent transporting food from farm to processor, wholesaler to restaurant, store to households, and finally to the landfill.

 Food waste now accounts for more than one quarter of the total freshwater consumption and about 300 million barrels of oil per year!

 All these expensive, precious resources literally thrown away on managing food waste?!?
 What on earth are we thinking?!?!

 And if that weren’t enough, food rotting in landfills contributes to climate change and air pollution.
-Landfills are one of America’s primary sources of methane emissions, and the second-largest component of landfills are organic materials.
+Landfills are one of America’s primary sources of methane emissions, and the second-largest component of landfills are organic materials, like food waste.

 When food decomposes in a landfill, it releases methane, a greenhouse gas 21 times more damaging than carbon dioxide.
 Furthermore, wet food waste is the main threat to groundwater or stream pollution in the event of a liner leak or large storm.

 An Ounce of Prevention

 Given the prevalence of food waste, what can we do to keep it out of landfills?
 The Environmental Protection Agency provides a useful resource with its Food Waste Recovery Hierarchy.